-Keeping our dogs cool
+Keeping dogs cool

 As important as physical exercise is for dogs, every summer day dogs are taken to veterinary centres suffering from heatstroke after a walk.
 This can be fatal and is avoidable for the most part.